 Per Amazon, a multi-marketplace seller will have a "default" market.
 A default market reflects the first market you used to register your seller account.
-In the above example, the seller first registered in Germany, which means it will be the seller's default market.
+In the above example, the seller first registered in Germany, which means it will be the default market.

 Read more on this here:

 Also, see how Localization will block processing: https://docs.openbridge.com/en/articles/5056808-amazon-seller-central-report-localization